-When Marriage Is Miles Away: On Long-Distance Dating
+When Marriage Is Miles Away

 People are pursuing marriage in more ways than ever before.
 With developments in technology and communication, dating is changing as well.
 The goals and principles for dating remain the same, but sometimes the players are farther part, meeting each other through websites, like eHarmony, or social media, like Facebook, or just through long-distance networks of friends.